QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show a < b;

 **Remark** Here we see where and how the precise connection to the mathematics for number types breaks down for practical reasons, in particular

     * ``Integer`` types (i.e. ``Int64 <: Integer``) do not have a a multiplicative inverse with closure in the set
     * However, it is necessary in practice for integer division to be defined, and return back a member of the ``Reals``
     * This is called `type promotion <https://docs.julialang.org/en/v1/manual/conversion-and-promotion/#Promotion-1>`_, where a type can be converted to another to ensure an operation is possible by direct conversion between types (i.e. it can be independent of the type hierarchy)

-Do not think of the break in the connection between the underlying algebraic structures and the code as a failure of the language or design, but rather that the underlying algorithms for use on a computer do not perfectly fit the algebraic structures in this instance
+Do not think of the break in the connection between the underlying algebraic structures and the code as a failure of the language or design

+Rather, the underlying algorithms for use on a computer do not perfectly fit the algebraic structures in this instance

-Moving further down the tree of types provides more operations, which start to become more tied to the computational implementation than the mathematics
+Moving further down the tree of types provides more operations more directly tied to the computational implementation than abstract algebra

-For example, floating point numbers all have a machine precision below which there is no way to further differentiate numbers
+For example, floating point numbers have a machine precision, below which numbers become indistinguishable due to lack of sufficient "bits" of information

 .. code-block:: julia